mech/Learning-Notes/FrontEnd/JavaScript/React/Components.md

 * Function as Child (a.k.a render props)
 * Compound Component with **implicit props**

+## Uni-directional Data Flow

+One-way data flow, from parent to children only.

+What makes React unique is that its data flow is very simple and one way.

+There are 2 code paths.
+The code path for how the view is rendered is different from the code path the data will be changed.
+This is the reason why people like React and why jQuery developers need some time getting used to it.

+The key innovation React bring is the way you change the UI is different from the way you render the UI.
+You render the UI in one code path and you change UI in another code path by changing the underlying state of the application.

 ## Props

+Every props you have is a responsibility for that component.
+You have to think carefully about how many props or responsibilities you want your component to take in.
+Each change to the props will change the component behaviors.

 * [React PropType Best Practices](https://davidwells.io/blog/react-prop-type-best-practices/)